RBEGamer/HomePLC_Designer/README.md

 * SIMPLE XML EXPORT FORMAT TO USE IT IN YOUR OWN PROJECTS

+# A NODE

 # USAGE
 ## LOAD NODES
+A list of avriable nodes in your system must be loaded at startup of the software.
+The nodes list is a simple CSV File that contains all needes information about each node.
+So at startup you have to load the file with the UI-Button.
+A sample nodes list is located at `documentation/sample_node_list/Implmented Nodes.csv`

 ## BUILD SCHEMATIC
 ## EXPORT SCHEMATIC